Census Dots

 Native American/Other

-Of the 590 places in Nebraska, Chappell is the 135th most populous.
+Chappell is ranked the 130th most populous place in Nebraska, out of 593 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Chappell was ranked the 135th most populous place in the 2020 Census.

 Chappell's White Population